Bira/octopus-carnival/_drafts/wir-mm2-4e-elemental.md

 about the same damage and a 1-square slide.

 Their limited special attack is hilarious!
-Named **Tumbling Updraft** (ranged 10 vs. Fortitude), it does no immediate damage but instead lifts the target 20 feet up on a hit and restrains them (save ends).
-The first failed save causes the victim to be tossed up _another_ 20 feet.
+Named **Tumbling Updraft** (ranged 10 vs. Fortitude; recharge 5+), it does no immediate damage but instead lifts the target 20 feet up on a hit and restrains them (save ends).
+Each failed save causes the victim to be tossed up another 20 feet.
 On a successful save, the victim falls!
-That's 2d10 fall damage if they make the first save, or 4d10 if they fail it.
+That's a minimum of 2d10 fall damage, plus another 2d10 for every failed save.
+It's all subject to the standard rules for falls, though, so you might be able to reduce or avoid this damage in the usual ways.

 ## Windfiend Fury